leobewater/laravello/README.md

-cd to vue folder and run npm run dev

-laravel is using valet
+This project is using Laravel, Sanctum, GraphQL, Lighthouse and Vue 3.2